R92G/best-react-typescript-practices/README.md

 - **Dynamic URL Routing**: Implemented dynamic URL routing to support navigation between the category page, products page, and product detail page.
 - **Browser Compatibility**: Ensured compatibility across major browsers, including Chrome, Edge, Safari, Firefox, and Opera.

+### **Testing the Cart Functionality**

+I implemented tests for the cart functionality using Vitest and React Testing Library.
+These tests verify that the addToCart functionality within the Zustand state management correctly updates the cart by adding products, ensuring that the cart state behaves as expected and the application logic works as intended.

 ## What's Next

 Here are some planned improvements for the next iteration: